Who can resist chronicling

 Before I embraced blogging, most

-in recent months, and I started to write a memoir,
+my life in recent months, and I started to write a memoir, something

 slowly, with no plans to rush through the project and complete it any time soon.
 Writing a fine-tuned recipe that